AppFlowy-IO/AppFlowy-Docs/essential-documentation/appflowy-cloud/appflowy-with-supabase-wip.md

 **Configuring the .env File**

 Start by creating a file named `.env` in the `appflowy_flutter` directory.
-Then, establish the `env.dart` file, which defines the global environment variables.
+Then, create the `env.dart` file, which defines the global environment variables.

 * .env
 ```dotenv